pavel-trafimuk/timeinc-storefront/README.md

 TIPS ON DEVELOPING ON A DEVICE
 ================================================================================

+Note: iOS 5 is the last iOS version that allows this - since we have deprecated iOS 5, this isn't all that useful.
+You should be developing with a proxy.

-There are a few files you might want to edit in iExplorer when developing with a device.
+That said, there are a few files you might want to view in iExplorer when developing with a device.
 Starting in the root directory of the App in iExplorer:

 - Store:
     viewer.app/global/ui-extensions/toolbar-buttons/1/